Should You Refinance Student Loans After Medical Residency?June 15, 2020

 Your Current Financial Status

 When deciding whether now is the time to refinance, take into account your financial status.
 Do you have a strong credit score and a good credit history?
 These are just some factors that are analyzed by lenders to determine your interest rate on a new loan.
-Lenders usually require a minimum credit score in the 600s, at ELFI the minimum required score is 680.
+Lenders usually require a minimum credit score in the 600s, at ELFI the minimum required score is 680 (learn more about student loan refinancing eligibility).
 But if you are looking to score a lower interest rate you want a credit score in the high 700s.
 Lenders will also want to see three years of good credit history.
 If your finances need a little improvement, refinancing right after residency may not be a good time because you may not see much savings.
 However, a financially prudent cosigner may be able to help you qualify for a lower rate.
 If you are already rocking a high credit score and strong credit history, refinancing after residency could save you money now.

 Your Current Income